 Locus of Control: Internal or external?

 No one has an entirely internal or external locus of control.
-There is a spectrum which varies depending on the individual and the situation.
-However, most favor one view over the other and make the majority of their decisions through that perspective.
+There is a spectrum that can be quite different depending on the individual and the situation.
+However, most favor one view over the other and make the majority of their decisions through that mindset.

 Internal Locus of Control